 Dutch violinist, Tim Kliphuis and Minnesota guitarist Sam Miltich present a night of exciting gypsy jazz repertoire as they tour the country on a five-state tour introducing their new "Duets" album.
 In the style of famed duo Django Reinhardt (guitar) and Stephane Grappelli (violin), these two current-day jazz greats bring back the Parisian 1930s, alternating moments of dazzling interplay with melancholy and sheer exhilaration.
 Full Description

-When trying to formulate a program of how to highlight these shared aesthetics, and skill, Charmin and Sam were both drawn to and inspired by the true masters who have come before them, Ella Fitzgerald and Joe Pass.
+Charmin Michelle and Sam Miltich turn to the iconic duo of Ella Fitzgerald and Joe Pass, who performed many duets throughout the 1970s.
+Take Love Easy: A Tribute to Ella and Joe includes many covers of Fitzgerald and Pass, as well as original music that captures the spirit of a bygone era.
 The absence of a traditional rhythm section demands complete command of harmonic and rhythmic structures of songs while also allowing Sam the freedom to weave a tapestry of melody, harmony, rhythm, and improvisation.
 This provides the backdrop to Charmin's complete command, dedication, and integrity of the songs melody.
+Full Description